dungxibo123/dungxibo123.github.io/urara/about-me/+page.md

 My name is **Vo Tien Dung**

 Yes, you did not get it wrong, my name is "Dung".
 In Vietnamese, "Dung" stands for courage, brave.
-You can spell my name exactly life "Dzung", for the fellows who know Chinese or is a Chinese, my name is also pronounce exactly like "brave" in Chinese (from my labmate).
+You can spell my name exactly like "Dzung", for the fellows who know Chinese or is a Chinese, my name is also pronounce exactly like "brave" in Chinese (from my labmate).

 Currently, I am working as a Research Engineer at Singapore Management University with the focus on Multi-agent conversational systems.
 Previously, I am a data scientist at Be Group JSC - a ride-hailing company like Grab or Uber but in a smaller scale.
 Before joining Be Group, I am a Machine Learning Engineer at Moreh.
 My first ever job is doing academic research at FPT Software AI Residency with the focus on Neural Differential Equations and a little bit about Graph.